aldenyslo/cse15l-lab-reports/lab2.md

 ![Image](screenshots/chatserver1.png)
 This first calls the `handleRequest` method of the `Handler` class.
-It then calls the `getPath` method on the URL to see if the path string is equal to `/add-message` using the `equals` method.
+It then calls the `getPath` method on the URL to see if the path string is equal to `"/add-message"` using the `equals` method.
-If it is, then `getQuery` gets called on the URL to retrieve the query string, and I use `split` method at the `&` to divide the two queries.
+If it is, then `getQuery` gets called on the URL to retrieve the query string, and I use `split` method at the `"&"` to divide the two queries.
-Afterwards, I save the message and the user strings into variables by calling `split` on each query at `s=` and `user=` respectively.
+Afterwards, I save the message and the user strings into variables by calling `split` on each query at `"s="` and `"user="` respectively.

 &nbsp;